danhsiu/Conways-GoL/README.md

 To create a program to play Conway's GoL, we can use Python3 as a testbed for exploring algorithmic solutions!
 Since Python can store arbitrarily large integers only bounded by system RAM it serves as an easy language for starters.
      *We could use C/C++, though any board space larger that 64-bit space would not fit on modern CPU registry size (x64).
 We could use a library like [GMP](https://gmplib.org/) to accept arbitrary precision integers for future development.*

-A trivial solution  generations of
+A trivial solution following the execution of Conway's GoL can be found in the "1.
+Python/ConwaysGoL.ipynb" folder.

 ## Interesting follow-ups to think about!